Reasons for suspension

 The notice of suspension you receive will tell you when you can legally drive again.

-If you have lost the notice of suspension or wish to confirm when you can legally drive again you can purchase a driving record online.
-Alternatively, you can confirm by calling 13 77 88 or visiting a Service NSW Centre.
+If you have lost the notice of suspension or need to confirm when you can legally drive again you can:

-The date the suspension ends may change if any of the following apply:
+The end date for the suspension may change if any of the following apply:

 • you successfully appeal the suspension